Reconstruction of energy conditions from observations and implications for extended theories of gravity: Introduction

 In the majority of the work mentioned above, the constraints on the parameter space of each specific theory were obtained by imposing that the ECs are satisfied at the present time.
 However, such a statement does not imply the fulfillment (or not) of the ECs in the whole cosmic history.
 Consequently, the parameters could be further constrained if the ECs were extended for redshifts beyond $z = 0$.
 The aim of the present work is to give a general treatment for such an issue in the context of ETGs.

 In order to achieve this goal we consider a class of metric torsion-free ETGs that presents a minimal curvature-matter coupling and the energy-momentum tensor is conserved.
 We also assume a homogeneous and isotropic spacetime and conformal transformation such that the extra degrees of freedom of the theory can be written as an effective energy-momentum tensor.
 This comprises the $f(R)$ theories, $f(R,T)$ theories for which the particular case $\nabla_b T^{ab} = 0$ is assumed, scalar-tensor theories such as Brans-Dicke theory and several other possible formulations \cite{Capozziello2011}.
-We write the ECs in terms of the modified gravity functions.
-In addition, we derive another condition by assuming that gravity is always attractive when considering only ordinary matter on scales where the ETGs reduces to GR.
-We then apply the model-independent reconstruction method of the deceleration function introduced by \citet{Vitenti2015} to obtain observational constraints on the functions of the modified term, given the EC and the additional inequations, for a redshift range and not only for the present time.
-In particular, we use the Joint Light-curve Analysis (JLA) supernova sample \cite{Betoule2014}, 11 baryon acoustic oscillation (BAO) data points from 6dF Galaxy Survey and the Sloan Digital Sky Survey (SDSS)~\cite{Beutler2011, Ross2015, Alam2016, Bautista2017, Ata2018} and 22 cosmic-chronometer [$H(z)$] measurements~\cite{Stern2010, Moresco2012, Moresco2015, Riess2016}.
+We write the ECs and the fifth condition in terms of the modified gravity functions.
+Then we apply the model-independent reconstruction method of the deceleration function introduced by \citet{Vitenti2015} to obtain observational constraints on the functions of the modified term, given the EC and the additional inequations, for a redshift range and not only for the present time.
+In particular, we use the Joint Light-curve Analysis (JLA) supernova sample \cite{Betoule2014}, 11 baryon acoustic oscillation (BAO) data points from 6dF Galaxy Survey and the Sloan Digital Sky Survey (SDSS)~\cite{Beutler2011, Ross2015, Alam2017, Bautista2017, Ata2018} and 22 cosmic-chronometer [$H(z)$] measurements~\cite{Stern2010, Moresco2012, Moresco2015, Riess2016}.

 The layout of the paper is as follows.
-In Sec.~\ref{sec:EC} we introduce the ECs in the context of a class of ETGs, and then we derive the EC inequations considering a homogeneous and isotropic spacetime.
-In Sec.~\ref{sec:recons_qz} we recall the main steps of the model-independent reconstruction approach \cite{Vitenti2015}, and obtain the deceleration and Hubble function estimates using SNe Ia, BAO and $H(z)$ data.
-The observational bounds on the ECs and the additional condition and their respective implications in the context of GR and on the ETG functions are discussed in Sec.~\ref{sec:results}.
-Finally, we present our conclusions in Sec.~\ref{conclusions}.
+In Sect.~\ref{sec:EC} we introduce the ECs in the context of a class of ETGs, and then we derive the EC inequations considering a homogeneous and isotropic spacetime.
+In Sect.~\ref{sec:recons_qz} we recall the main steps of the model-independent reconstruction approach \cite{Vitenti2015}, and obtain the deceleration and Hubble function estimates using SNe Ia, BAO and $H(z)$ data.
+The observational bounds on the ECs and the additional condition and their respective implications in the context of GR and on the ETG functions are discussed in Sect.~\ref{sec:results}.
+Finally, we present our conclusions in Sect.~\ref{conclusions}.
 Throughout the article we adopt the metric signature $(-,+,+,+)$.